 World Heritage Sites (WHS) are 'places of outstanding universal value to the whole of humanity'.
 The reality, in the WHS City of Bath, is that the appearance and amenity of the city is badly affected by traffic.
 Queen Square is little more than a roundabout on the A4, while the Circus is a busy rat-run.
 Except in a tiny central area, vehicles have priority over pedestrians and there is little provision for cyclists.
 Pollution and vibration from vehicles damages the historic buildings.
 What would be an unsatisfactory situation in any city is an absurdity in a World Heritage City which depends heavily on tourism.

-FOBRA is very pleased that the Government has mandated B&NES to reduce air pollution below the legal limit 'as soon as possible'.
+FOBRA is pleased that the Government has mandated B&NES to reduce air pollution below the legal limit.
 Nitrogen dioxide (NO2) levels along most of the main road network are well above the legal limit at which pollution is considered to be a health risk.
 10,000 people live within the worst affected area.
 These levels of air pollution are known to cause serious health effects, including early deaths (perhaps 30 a year in Bath).
 See "Papers" tab on this website for the relevant data: Bath air pollution map; air quality data 2017; NO2 graphs 2017; and FOBRA's responses to consultations on air pollution and transport issues.

 FOBRA is a member of the Bath Alliance for Transport and Public Realm, which has 21 members including leading business, resident, heritage and other organisations and urges B&NES to develop a transport plan, based on a Vision of Bath as:

 'A beautiful city in a green setting, with vibrant public spaces, a historic centre free of all but essential traffic*, clean air, good mobility and excellent transport infrastructure'.